5. Github Student Pack

 That just means you should do it ASAP.
 Prior to getting the pack, make sure your Github account has at least one .edu email, so Github knows you are a student.

 After you fill out the required material, start waiting.
+I received this a month after signing up.

 4. Adobe Creative Cloud

 Adobe is the leading software company for design and digital creativity.
-Adobe frequently offers just discounts to students, but the reality is, as Florida Poly students, we are also given full access for no charge through the technology fee.
-All adobe software from Dream Weaver to Photoshop can be downloaded and used anywhere.
+Adobe frequently offers discounts to students, but the reality is, as Florida Poly students, we are also given full access for no charge through the technology fee.
+All Adobe software from Dream Weaver to Photoshop can be downloaded and used anywhere.
 Normally this would run a student $60 or more a year.

 Getting access to Adobe is easy, just click this link